 — Hebrews 1:1-3

-I conclude with one final note on Aleph Tav as it concerns its use in the rest of Scripture.
-The aleph tav, in exclusive combination, occurs a little over 7000 times in the Old Testament and can be most often seen in relationship to some kind of covenant events where God is directly involved.
-We saw saw that the first two mentions were given in creating and connecting heaven and earth.
+I conclude with one final note on "aleph-tav" as it concerns its use in the rest of Scripture.
+The "aleph-tav," in exclusive combination, occurs a little over 7000 times in the Old Testament.
+Their occurrences are most often relative to covenant events where God is directly involved.
+The first two mentions concern creation and connect heaven and earth.
 The third use of (et אֵ֥ת) occurs at the scene of the bringing forth of light.